the-aerospace-corporation/brainblocks/README.md

 ## Introduction

-BrainBlocks is a framework developed by [The Aerospace Corporation](http://aerospace.org) for building scalable Machine Learning (ML) applications using principles derived from theories about the brain.
-It leverages the properties of binary representations, vectors of 1s and 0s, to form a "cortical language" where hierarchies of blocks can share information with one another using a universal communication standard.
+BrainBlocks is a framework developed by [The Aerospace Corporation](http://aerospace.org) for building scalable Machine Learning (ML) applications using principles derived from computational neuroscience.
+It models neuron activations with **binary patterns** (vectors of 1s and 0s) which form a kind of "cortical language".
+Assemblages of computational **blocks** transmit these binary patterns between each other to create computational workflows that exploit these neuroscience principles.

+BrainBlocks is a Python 3 library wrapped around a single-thread C++ backend.
 The design of BrainBlocks represents the practical experience gained from solving machine learning problems using a [Hierarchical Temporal Memory](https://numenta.com/assets/pdf/biological-and-machine-intelligence/BAMI-Complete.pdf) (HTM) like approach.

-BrainBlocks is a Python 3 library wrapped around a single-thread C++ backend.
-Earlier versions were GPU or FPGA accelerated, and we eventually plan to return parallelization options to BrainBlocks.
+### Design

 BrainBlocks is designed to be: